Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Nonadiabatic initial velocity and position at the tunnel exit

+Different from adiabatic tunneling, the non-adiabatic tunneling ionization process involves various dynamics beneath the barrier.
+Ultimately, the electron emerges from the tunnel exit with a non-zero velocity and position \cite{PhysRevA.98.013411,PhysRevLett.93.233002,PhysRevA.96.023406}.
+The initial velocity and position associated with different harmonic orders indicate distinct dynamic processes occurring under the barrier.
+Furthermore, as mentioned in Section \ref{intro}, some trajectory-based numerical Coulomb-corrected SFA models proposed earlier \cite{PhysRevLett.105.253002,Yan2013,PhysRevA.87.023418,PhysRevLett.112.113002,PhysRevA.92.043407,PhysRevA.94.013415,Xie:20} have demonstrated a strong dependence on the initial conditions of the electron at the tunnel exit, which determine the electron's dynamics after emerging from the barrier.
+Our fully analytical method provides a way to derive these initial conditions without resorting to numerical manners, offering the possibility for developing fully-analytical Coulomb-corrected quantitative SFA models.

-Based on the SFA theory, the velocity of the electron at the tunneling exit is determined by its motion under the barrier, and therefore, the nonadiabatic effect plays a important role in it.
-According to the analytical method, the tunneling exit velocity can be expressed as $v_{ex}=p_s-A(t_{ex})$ and can also be expanded as
+Next, we discuss the analytical expressions of these initial conditions.
+Based on the SFA theory, the velocity of an electron at the tunnel exit is determined by its motion under the barrier.
+Consequently, nonadiabatic effects play a significant role.
+According to the analytical method, the velocity at the tunnel exit which is complex can be expressed as $v_{ex}=p_s-A(t_{ex})$ and can also be expanded as

 where $A_{ex}^{(5)}$ is the fifth-order expansion of $A_{ex}\equiv A(t_{ex})$.
-Generally, the complex tunneling exit velocity $v_{ex}$ can also be obtained by numerical solution of saddle point equations, and its real part can be treated as the initial velocity of the electron to describe its classical dynamics later in the laser field.
+Generally, the complex tunneling velocity $v_{ex}$ can also be obtained by numerical solution of saddle point equations, and its real part $\mathrm{Re}[{v_{ex}}]$ can be considered as the exit velocity of the tunneling electron at the tunnel exit (or the initial velocity of the tunneling electron at the exit time $t_{ex}$) to describe its classical dynamics in the laser field after tunneling.